MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

             return graphClient;

-You can see that we use the MS Graph Service Client to authenticate, obtain the token, and later access all of MS Graph resources through the class found in the Microsoft.Graph NuGet package.
+You can see that we use the Microsoft Graph Service Client to authenticate, obtain the token, and later access all of Microsoft Graph resources through the class found in the Microsoft.Graph NuGet package.

 The method **GetTokenForUserAsync** obtain the access token after the user are authenticated to send in Authentication header when call the API.

-Now you can build and run the process and the application will ask for user credentials via MS Graph.
+Now you can build and run the process and the application will ask for user credentials via Microsoft Graph.
 When you are authenticated, please answer **N** to the answer **Would you like to see your OneDrive items?[Y] Yes or [N] No**

 ![alt text](../media/AuthConsola.png)